Newell93/compciv-2016/projects/gender-detector-data/README.md

 **fetch_data.py**: This script downloads my .csv file containing information on every guest star on "The Simpsons" in the show's first 26 seasons.
 It dumps it into your *tempdata* folder, naming itself: **simpsons-guests.csv.**

+**wrangle_data.py**: This script does the same thing as **fetch_data.py.** Just a copy.

+**classify.py**: This is arguably the most important script in this project.
+This extracts the first names of all guest starts from "The Simpsons."
+Then, comparing it with the data from **wrangle_data.py**, it determines the likelihood that the guest star is male or female.
+It then appends the gender and first name of the guest star to the existing .csv.

+Also, it provides the gender ratio for each name.
+The higher the number, the greater the chance that the name is male or female.
+A name with a ratio of '100' indicates that there's a very good chance the gender detector determined the guest star's gender.
+A name with a ratio of '51' indicates there's a very good chance the gender dector is confused because so many men and women share the name.